jxsl13/goripr/README.md

 - Cache requested IPs for like 24 hours in order to improve response time performance for recurring requests (rejoining players)
 - Add a `Clean/Sweep/Vacuum` function that removes single `UpperBound`s that are followed by `LowerBound`s sharing the exact same reason string (will be more complex, as we support single value ranges)
-- As Redis database requests that require reading and writing of data are NOT atomic, the package will have to implement a RWMutex in order to somewhat make atomic within the package.
 - `Sweep` automatically when inserting, especially if the new range completely lies within a bigger already existing range.
 All that's needed are the neighbours of the range.